Full-Time MBA (FTMBA) Policies

 Pursuing an Olin Dual Degree

-Students admitted to the Full-Time MBA and one of the Specialized Master’s Programs (SMPs) at Olin Business School will be able to pursue a dual-degree format.
+Students admitted to the Full-Time MBA and one of the Specialized Master’s Programs (SMPs) at Olin Business School will be able to pursue a dual degree format.
 Students are able to pair their MBA degree with one of the following on-campus SMPs: Master of Accounting, MS in Corporate Finance, MS in Wealth and Asset Management, MS in Quantitative Finance, MS in Supply Chain Management, or MS in Analytics (with tracks in Customer Analytics, Financial Technology Analytics, Health Care Analytics, Supply Chain Analytics, Accounting Analytics and Talent Analytics).

 Full-Time MBA students are strongly encouraged to apply to and enroll in the chosen SMP during their first semester.
-This allows students to complete their degree programs by the end of their second fall semester, and ot allows for 15 credits to be shared between both programs.
-In addition, students will receive a tuition discount, paying the full-time MBA tuition rate for the second spring semester in the program.
-Students are required to complete all required courses for each degree and to complete a total of 52 credit units applied to the MBA degree program.
+This allows students to complete their degree programs by the end of their second spring semester and allows for 15 credits to be shared between both programs.
+The total number of credits required will vary depending on the SMP degree program that is selected.
+Students should consult with their academic advisors for clarification of degree requirements.

-Pursuing a Washington University Dual or Joint Degree
+Pursuing a Washington University Dual Degree

-Washington University dual-degree and 3/2 Engineering, Arts & Sciences or BSBA dual-degree candidates are not eligible to pursue Olin dual-degree status and may not add an SMP during their program of study.
+Washington University dual degree and 3/2 Engineering, Arts & Sciences, or BSBA dual degree candidates are not eligible to pursue Olin dual degree status and may not add an SMP during their program of study.

 MBA Grading System